 The forum consists of different stakeholders, interest groups and Councilors.
 The chairperson of the forum is the Mayor.
 It considers the development priorities, objectives, strategies, projects and the entire plan.
 Issues are debated and agreed upon for final approval by the Council of Bushbuckridge Local Municipality.
-The municipal Rep forum was held on the 12th April 2018.
+The municipal Rep forum was held on the 09th April 2019.
+The municipality has uses the Ehlanzeni district municipality's IDP Rep forums as part of the reviewal cycle.
 The following are categories of members of the IDP Representative Forum: